VictoriaMetrics/VictoriaMetrics/docs/guides/k8s-monitoring-via-vm-single.md

 **This guide covers:**

-* The setup of a [VictoriaMetrics Single server](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html) in [Kubernetes](https://kubernetes.io/) via Helm charts
+* The setup of a [VictoriaMetrics Single](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html) in [Kubernetes](https://kubernetes.io/) via Helm charts
-* How to store metrics
 * How to scrape metrics from k8s components using service discovery
 * How to visualize stored data
 * How to store metrics in [VictoriaMetrics](https://victoriametrics.com) tsdb